Get insider access

 0.27 dB

 The frequency response consistency is excellent.
-If the user is able to achieve a proper fit and an air-tight seal using the assortment of tips that come with the headphones, then they should be able to get consistent bass and treble delivery every time they use the headphones.
+If the user can achieve a proper fit and an airtight seal using the assortment of tips that come with the headphones, they'll get consistent bass and treble delivery every time they use them.

 Sound